Philadelphia Workers’ Compensation FAQ

 Q: Which medical expenses does Pennsylvania law cover?

 A: Pursuant to Section 531 of the Workers’ Compensation law, employers are liable for providing reasonable coverage for medical expenses, such as:

 - Second opinions and tests

-However, you must visit one of the designated health care providers of your employer’s choosing for 90 days after the first visit.
+However, in certain situations you must visit one of the designated health care providers of your employer’s choosing for 90 days after the first visit.